-The power elites have always been influential on the media since the foundation of the Turkish Republic in 1923.
+The power elites have always been influential on the media since the foundation of the Republic of Turkey in 1923.
 In 1928, the switch from the Arabic to the Latin alphabet was made.
-The single-party government ended in 1950 with Democratic Party (DP) accede to power and with the CHP, which was in power since its formation, becoming the opposition party.
-Apart from the coups in 1960, 1971 and 1980, Turkey also suffered a "post-modern" coup in 1997.
+The single-party government ended in 1950 with the Democratic Party (DP) acceding to power and with the CHP, which had been in power since its formation, becoming the opposition party.
+Apart from the coups in 1960, 1971 and 1980, Turkey also suffered a “post-modern” coup in 1997.
 During the 1960 and 1980 coups, the parliament and the constitution were abolished, political activities were banned/suspended.
-Adnan Menderes, the Prime Minister; Hasan Polatkan, the Finance Minister and Fatin Rüştü Zorlu, the foreign minister of the government that fell with the coup, were executed after extraordinary trials.
-During the 1971 coup People's Liberation Army of Turkey leaders Deniz Gezmiş, Yusuf Aslan and Hüseyin İnan were executed.
-98,000 people were accused of being "organization members."
-It has been documented that 171 people died under torture, 50 people (rightist, leftist or punitive) were executed.
-Journalists were given a total of 3,315 years and six months imprisonment.
-937 films were banned because they were found "objectionable."
-30 tons of newspapers and magazines were destroyed.
-Prime Minister Necmettin Erbakan was forced to resign on 28 February 1997.
+Adnan Menderes, the Prime Minister; Hasan Polatkan, the Finance Minister; and Fatin Rüştü Zorlu, the Foreign Minister of the government that fell with the coup, were executed after extraordinary trials.

-In the war/fighting that started with PKK's raid of police stations in 1984, 40,000 people have died; according to a 14 January 1998 dated report of the Internal Migration Commission that was formed within the parliament, 378,335 people were forced to migrate from 820 villages and 2,345 smaller settlements.
-According to the Human Rights Foundation of Turkey, more than 3,400 villages and arable fields have been emptied in the 1990s; 3 million Kurds were displaced.
-In the 33 years immense rights violations were carried out, including the right to life.
+In the armed struggle that started with the Kurdistan Workers’ Party’s (PKK) raid on police stations in 1984, 40,000 people have died; according to a January 14, 1998 dated report of the Internal Migration Commission, which was formed within the parliament, 378,335 people were forced to migrate from 820 villages and 2,345 smaller settlements.
+According to the Human Rights Foundation of Turkey (TİHV-HRFT), more than 3,400 villages and arable fields were evacuated in the 1990s; 3 million Kurds have been displaced.
+In the 37 years, immense rights violations were committed, including the right to life.
 Media freedom and freedom of expression are among the worst violations in that regard.
 According to the report of the “Sub-Commission for Investigating Violations of Right to Life as Part of Terrorist Incidents and Acts of Violence”, established within the body of the Parliamentary Human Rights Investigation Commission dated 2013, 35 thousand 576 people in total, except for the incidents of death not indicated in statistics, lost their lives.

-Conglomerates serving in sectors such as energy, construction etc. m began investing in the media sector in 1990s.
+Conglomerates serving in sectors such as energy, construction etc. began investing in the media sector in the 1990s.
 Being active in these areas mainly means taking public tenders.
-Due to public tenders, relations with the government and activities outside of the media, the broadcasting policies of the media outlets are affected, increasing self-censor.
+Due to public tenders, relations with the government and activities outside of the media, the broadcasting policies of the media outlets are affected, increasing self-censorship.
 This makes "editorial independence" even more questionable.

 Media owners and executives had close relations with the military during the 90s.
 After the Justice and Development Party (AKP) came to power in 2002, relations with the ruling elite changed in favor of the civilian government.
-During the 1990s, editor-in-chiefs regularly got phone calls from the generals in Turkish army.
-Leaked wiretaps of 17-25 December 2013 corruption scandal showed that government officials made phone calls to several mainstream media outlets, directly intervening to their media coverage.
+During the 1990s, editor-in-chiefs regularly got phone calls from the generals in the Turkish army.
+Leaked wiretaps of the December 17-25, 2013 corruption scandal showed that government officials made phone calls to several mainstream media outlets, directly intervening in their media coverage.

-When big media companies went bankrupt in 2001 economic crisis, state took control of their media outlets.
-Active involvement of Savings Deposit and Insurance Fund (TMSF) in the media sector, government became an important player in the media business.
-Recently 11 media outlets were sold to people and companies that have close ties to the government.
+When big media companies went bankrupt in the 2001 economic crisis, the state took control of their media outlets.
+With the active involvement of the Savings Deposit and Insurance Fund (TMSF) in the media sector, the government became an important player in the media business.
+Recently, 11 media outlets have been sold to people and companies that have close ties to the government.
 TMSF is analyzed in detail in the "Politics" page.

-Failed coup attempt and the state of emergency
+Failed coup attempt on July 15, 2016 and the state of emergency

-Turkey is now being governed under a state of emergency, which was declared five days after the failed coup attempt in 15 July 2016 and 19 executive orders, for which AKP holds the Gulenist Organization to account, although having shared the power with the same organization between 2002-2013.
-Turkey has suspended the European Convention on Human Rights, as part of the Convention's 15th Article.
-The execution of this Article is still being discussed, in terms of fundamental human rights, especially media freedom and freedom of speech.
-The state of emergency is being extended every three months.
+Turkey suspended the European Convention on Human Rights (ECHR), as part of the Convention's 15th Article.
+The execution of this Article is still being discussed in terms of fundamental human rights, especially media freedom and freedom of speech.
+The state of emergency was being extended every three months.
 The failed coup attempt is being analyzed in detail in the "Politics" page.

 Hurriyet Daily News (2013,December 20), Turkish media group Sabah-ATV sold to Kalyon group.
 Retrieved October 26, 2016